let4be/crusty/main/README.md

 to create / clean db use [this sql](./infra/clickhouse/init.sql)(must be fed to `clickhouse client` -in context- of clickhouse docker container)

 grafana dashboard is exported as [json model](./infra/grafana/dashboards/crusty.json)

+## Tradeoffs / limitations

+- `Crusty` not only writes `top-k` in redis but also attempts to bring aggregated data into clickhouse regularly, the whole thing implemented in a way that does not create issues with concurrency(`SET NX`, i.e. some running `Crusty` instance will pick aggregated data up) - it's perfectly fine to run multiple `Crusty` instances

+- top-k functionality isn't sharded, so there might be a point where it becomes a bottleneck(setting higher buffering on Crusty and optionally discarding all low profile hits might help though)

+- while Crusty is blazing fast you probably would like to do something with your 10 gbit/sec data stream, this is where the real struggle begins ;)

+- being minimalistic in design `Crusty` does not bring any heavy artillery(like a recommended Graph Database, or a recommended way to aggregate / persist collected data) - so bring your own

 ## Development